Are there any prerequisites for attending?

 No, the workshop is free and open to all.
 You just need to register and have an interest.
 The workshop provides short tutorials to introduce all of the core concepts needed to follow the rest of the workshop.

 What platform will be used for the virtual workshop?

 We’re using the Zoom Webinar platform.
-When you register, you’ll receive an email with instructions on how to attend virtually.
+A few weeks before the workshop begins, all registered participants will receive an email with instructions on how to attend virtually.

 We’re aware that some groups are unable to use Zoom due to a firewall or other reasons.
 Here are the options we’re aware of:

 - Some have told us that they can participate in Zoom events by using a home computer or by turning off the VPN, as long as they will not be sharing any work-related, secret, or proprietary information.